AikidoSec/firewall-python/README.md

 * Copy the token.
 * Set the token as an environment variable, `AIKIDO_TOKEN`

+You can change the API endpoint together with the realtime endpoint by setting the following **optional** environment variables :
+* `AIKIDO_ENDPOINT` set this to the string for your endpoint (e.g. `https://guard.aikido.dev/`)
+* `AIKIDO_REALTIME_ENDPOINT` set this to the string for your realtime endpoint i.e. 1 min polling for config changes. (e.g. `https://realtime.aikido.dev/`)

 ## Running in production (blocking) mode

 By default, Zen will only detect and report attacks to Aikido.